This article describes what is needed to add a Connector to your SaaS platform on Blendr.io.

 - Incremental endpoint "get new & updated registrations since timestamp X"

-- Check-in an attendee for an event or a session (when syncing from an on-site solution)
+- Check-in an attendee for an event or a session (when syncing from an on-site solution to your API)

 - Incremental endpoint "get check-ins for event or session since timestamp X" (for on-site scanning solutions)